Azure/azure-sphere-gallery/SetIoTCentralPropsForDeviceGroup/README.md

 `SetIoTCentralPropsForDeviceGroup https://myapp.azureiotcentral.com "IoT Central Access Token" 168A1115-568D-4717-A445-CFC4BB1BB8C7 {\"StatusLED\":true}`

+## Potential issues

+While working with the community we've documented a couple of potential issues that users may encounter using this sample

+### Issue encountered: Application incorrectly parses JSON argument

+You may see this issue if you use the Windows PowerShell application to run the sample.
+Try running the sample using the Windows Command Prompt "cmd" application.

+### Issue encountered: The sample runs without errors, however the twin property is not updated in the IoTCentral application

+Make sure that your device twin properties are defined as an "Interface" in your IoTCentral application.
+You can add the standard "Azure Sphere Device Template" to see a working example.

 ## Project expectations

 * This is a utility for developers; it is not official, maintained, or production-ready code.